UKP-SQuARE/square-core/square-backend/README.md

 The backend Flask server for SQuARE.
 The server manages accounts and skills including access rights to them and handles the selection of skills for questions.

+The server is run with [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) using [eventlet](http://eventlet.net/).
+Authentication is performed with JWTs.
 ## Project structure
 The project is a Flask webserver.
 * flask-manage.py: Managing the database with Flask Migration